Why Evidence Decides Your Property Tax Protest

 What Is Included in Your Evidence Package

-Our Houston property tax evidence package includes three types of analysis that align with how HCAD evaluates protest evidence:
+Our Houston property tax evidence package is built from real appraisal district data, using the same types of analysis that HCAD evaluates during a protest:

 How Your Evidence Package Is Built